tonysyu/qwikstart/docs/operations_reference.rst

 Output
 ------

-This operation can define arbitrary output values.
+This operation can define arbitrary output in a variable defined by `output_var`.

 .. |file_path description| replace::